karayabin/universe-snapshot/universe/Ling/Light_Kit_BootstrapWidgetLibrary/doc/pages/widget-variables-description.md

 - the logo (aka brand image)
 - the sidebar toggler (optional, the idea being that if your admin has a sidebar, you can toggle the sidebar on/off via this sidebar toggler)
 - some plain links (optional)
-- a subzone on the right (named SUB_zeroadmin_header) to add extra widgets
+- a subzone on the right (named SUB_zeroadmin_header by default) to add extra widgets

 In the original zeroadmin theme, the subzone is filled with the following widgets (in this order):